rhdtownsend/gyre/doc/source/user-guide/preliminaries.rst

   non-adiabatic modes;
 * :ads_citet:`sun:2023` introduces the :ref:`gyre_tides frontend
   <frontends-gyre_tides>` for evaluating tidal responses.
-* :ads_citet:`townsend:2023b` introduces the concept of parfait models.

 If you find yourself using GYRE on a regular basis, you might consider contributing to the project to ensure its long-term success.
 Options include